open-mmlab/mmdetection/docs/en/user_guides/inference.md

 from mmdet.utils import register_all_modules
 from mmdet.apis import init_detector, inference_detector

-# register all modules in mmdet into the registries
+# Register all modules in mmdet into the registries
 register_all_modules()

 # Specify the path to model config and checkpoint file
 config_file = 'configs/faster_rcnn/faster-rcnn_r50-fpn_1x_coco.py'
 checkpoint_file = 'checkpoints/faster_rcnn_r50_fpn_1x_coco_20200130-047c8118.pth'

-# build the model from a config file and a checkpoint file
+# Build the model from a config file and a checkpoint file
 model = init_detector(config_file, checkpoint_file, device='cuda:0')

-# init visualizer
+# Init visualizer
 visualizer = VISUALIZERS.build(model.cfg.visualizer)
-# the dataset_meta is loaded from the checkpoint and
+# The dataset_meta is loaded from the checkpoint and
 # then pass to the model in init_detector
 visualizer.dataset_meta = model.dataset_meta
-# test a single image and show the results
+# Ttest a single image and show the results

 img = 'test.jpg'  # or img = mmcv.imread(img), which will only load it once
 result = inference_detector(model, img)

-# show the results
+# Show the results
 img = mmcv.imread(img)
 img = mmcv.imconvert(img, 'bgr', 'rgb')